Mine action specialist

 blade hit the user in the face, side-on.
 He was not wearing

 a visor.
-His face was cut in half.
-He died later in
+His face was cut in half and he died later in

-handle of these shears was torn away when he initiated a mine.
+handle of these shears was torn away when they initiated a mine.

 The mine was a bounding fragmentation mine and the victim died.
 It was not recorded whether damage was done to his hands.